Willis Russell: Biography

-Russell versus the Ku Klux Klan
+Opposition to the Ku Klux Klan

-Bill Smoot was a figure who was popular among the local politicians.
-He traveled in disguise with his father, John Smoot, and his brother, John C. Smoot, and was successful in recruiting new members to their Ku Klux Klan.

-Bill Smoot's Ku Klux Klan were supported by local lawmen, newspapers, and the courts.
+The Ku Klux Klan was supported by local lawmen, newspapers and the courts.
 Perry, the County Attorney, W. Monfort, the Commonwealth's Attorney, Judge Roberts, and the Police Judge of Owenton were either Klansmen themselves, or sympathetic to their cause.
 Secret Service documents prove that the Sheriff of Owen County was also a Klansman.
-Some claim that even Democratic Governors John White Stevenson and Governor Preston Hopkins Leslie were partial to Bill Smoot's Klan too.
+Some claim that even Democratic Governors John White Stevenson and Governor Preston Hopkins Leslie were Klan supporters.

-William "Bill" Smoot Kills John B. Roberts

-A man named Roberts was preparing for marriage when he was attacked and killed by a man named Salyers.
-Robert's father, John B. Roberts, became so overwrought by his son's death that when he saw Salyers entering a store, Roberts shot Salyers dead.
-Salyers was also preparing for his own marriage.
-John B. Roberts was later shot and killed at the village of Gratz in Owen County by William "Bill" Smoot.

-1870

-After many Klan led conflicts happened in Monterey and Guestville (Henry County) in 1870, Russell was assigned by the US Marshal service to investigate undercover.
-Russell, who posed a cashier of a country store in northern Owen County, was approached by four men (George Hoover, John Robinson, a man named Lockart, and Benjamin Moreland) who asked Russell to join the "Kuklux" to drive "the negroes" and "all Radicals who were in favor of negroes" from Kentucky.
+Bill Smoot was the leader of the Klan.
+After many Klan-led conflicts in Monterey and Guestville (Henry County) in 1870, Russell was assigned by the US Marshal service to investigate undercover.
+Russell posed as the cashier of a country store in northern Owen County.
+He was approached by four men who asked him to join the "Kuklux" to drive "the negroes" and "all Radicals who were in favor of negroes" from Kentucky.
 Russell declined.
-Later, these men came to Russell's store and bought some sheets for their gowns and hoods.
-They then set out to reclaim the homes and property of the negroes in Stamping Ground, Scott County, since they had ignored a warning to leave the area.
+Later, these men came to the store and bought sheets for gowns and hoods.
+They then set out to reclaim the homes and property of the negroes in Stamping Ground, Scott County, who had been warned to leave the area.
 During the raid, the Klansmen shot and killed one old negro and wounded several others.
-One of the negroes fired back, killing one of the klansmen, whose body was found in a ditch next to the road.
-He was identified as a man named Foree, a school teacher who lived near Harper's Ferry, in Henry County.
+One fired back, killing a Klansman whose body was found in a ditch next to the road.
+He was identified as Foree, a school teacher who lived near Harper's Ferry, in Henry County.

-Afterwards, John White Stevenson, Kentucky's 25th Governor (1867 – February 13, 1871), and a former Confederate sympathizer, authorized Russell to form his own militia to fight the Klansmen, though he later abandoned the idea.
+John White Stevenson, Kentucky's 25th Governor (1867 – February 13, 1871) and a former Confederate sympathizer, authorized Russell to form his own militia to fight the Klansmen, though he later abandoned the idea.